 “What a magnificent wall!”
 The Emperor walked along the border, ooh-ing and ah-ing as he pointed at the see through wall before him.
 All of his staff walked with him nodded their heads and praised the great see through wall before them.

 Chuck and Nancy licked their lips in anticipation of the grand reveal.
 This would be the moment when The Emperor would be shown to be a fool before all the land!
 Unfortunately, they didn’t realize that everyone in the land already knew what a fool The Emperor was.
 It’s true that there were some who didn’t know this about The Emperor, but they were fools themselves.
 What Chuck and Nancy failed to see was that The Emperor hadn’t been elected because he wasn’t a fool.
-He’d been elected because he hadn’t been the other candidate, and he had a pretty kick-ass mansion of his own.
-Also, a lot of people also really liked ketchup.
+He’d been elected because he hadn’t been the other candidate, many people found his whole shtick pretty entertaining, and he already had a totally kick-ass mansion of his own.
+Also, a lot of people just really liked ketchup.

 Just then all the rapists and murderers arrived at the other side of the border.
 The Arabs were right behind them.
 As he looked into their eyes The Emperor had never seen such ketchup lust in all his days.
 The murders and rapists and Arabs came right up to the border and stopped.
 They looked across at The Emperor.

 “We have built the best wall in the history of man!”
 The Emperor cried.
 “You cannot enter our country!”

 “But I don’t see any wall,” a rapist said to a murderer.
 They turned to look at an Arab.
 She admitted that she too couldn’t see any wall.

 “Then you’re unfit to live in our country, and you’re really, really stupid!”
 The Emperor said.
 “This is the best wall ever made, and everyone knows that if you can’t see it then you’re unfit to be here and are also very stupid.”